ejedev/Unleashed/README.md

 # Unleashed
 A Python library to interact with the Unleashed API.
 This is based off of Jonathan Sokolowski's original module but intended to be maintained and updated for future versions of Python.
-This module is currently broken.

 # Documentation
 As it stands, the module is currently quite basic.
 It currently only allows you to pull data from an endpoint (but allows for specifications.)

 **Import the module**

-`from Unleashed import UnleashedClient`
+`from Unleashed import Unleashed`

 **Set up a client**

-`Client = UnleashedClient(api_key, api_id)`
+`Client = Unleashed.UnleashedClient(api_key, api_id)`

 **Request data**